 The infection is always accompanied with inflammation and pain and among body piercings; lip piercing is more prone to infection due to its proximity to the mouth which has many bacteria retained due to improper oral hygiene.
 Lip piercing infection is one of the complications of lip piercing.
 It can spread to other parts such as the teeth and the gums if not treated immediately.
+The lip piercing can be infected by bacteria and viruses; therefore in the first place a person should take all the precautions to prevent lip infection while piercing.

 There are many Signs and Symptoms of Lip Piercing Infection: